node-hocus-pocus/thaumaturgy/README.md

 # Thaumaturgy
 Build Node.js packages in AWS Lambda using AWS Lambda.

 You can use Node packages in AWS Lambda, but they have to be built for that environment.
-Instead of spinning up an EC2 instance, you can use Thaumaturgy to build Node packages for AWS Lambda - in AWS Lambda!
+If you're on Windows, a Mac, or just a different version of Linux, you can run into problems trying to use Node packages built on your own machine.
+Prior to Thaumaturgy, the best solution was to spin up an EC2 instance to rebuild the packages.
+That's both slow and tedious.

+Now you can just use Thaumaturgy.
+Thaumaturgy is an command-line tool that creates and utilizes an AWS Lambda that is specifically used to build Node packages when you need them.
+It uses NPM under the hood.

 Here's an example of what you can do:
-`thaumaturgy build mysql2:0.15.8 --download /tmp/mysql2.zip`
+`thaumaturgy build mysql2:0.15.8 mongodb:~2.0.45 --download /tmp/mysql2.zip`

 Your output will look like this:
 ```
-Invoking Thaumaturgy Lambda in AWS with packages mysql2:0.15.8.
+Invoking Thaumaturgy Lambda in AWS with packages mysql2:0.15.8 mongodb:~2.0.45.
 Build completed successfully.
 Downloading.
 Download complete.
 File at /tmp/mysql2.zip